Drakensberge/dsa2018-Pinception/README.md

 Use the code in this repo instead of theirs, which is broken.
 Do they even test this stuff?
 I mean they forgot to `import time`, seriously?

 The code in this repo is ugly, and needs love, but has been tested and it should work.
-You should clone it, downlod it or scp it onto your Pi.
+You should clone it, download it or scp it onto your Pi.

 Before you get there, you will have to change `Inception_BN-0039.params` to whatever the new number is.